Youth Radio

 YR Media (formerly Youth Radio) is an American non-profit youth media organization.
-It was first established in Berkeley, California, and moved to Oakland in 2007.
+It was first established in Berkeley, California, and it moved to Oakland in 2007.
+The organization has been inactive since October 2024.

 YR Media was founded by Ellin O'Leary in 1993, who served as its first Executive Director.
-YR Media advocates for youth participation in media and journalism.
-YR Media also operates in Los Angeles, Boston, Atlanta, and Washington, D.C.
-The organization has been inactive since October 2024.
+YR Media advocated for youth participation in media and journalism.
+YR Media also operated in Los Angeles, Boston, Atlanta, and Washington, D.C.

 YR Media has worked with outlets including Teen Vogue, NPR, Pandora, and The New York Times.

 Advocacy efforts

-YR Media engages with youth on education and career pathways in media, technology and creative arts.
-YR serves predominantly racial minorities and low-income communities.
+YR Media engaged with youth on education and career pathways in media, technology and creative arts.
+YR served predominantly racial minorities and low-income communities.

-YR Media runs training programs with technology education and program graduates become eligible for jobs at YR Media.
+YR Media ran training programs with technology education, and program graduates became eligible for jobs at YR Media.

 History

 Youth Radio was founded in 1993 as Youth Radio in Berkeley, California.
 In 2007, Youth Radio moved its headquarters to downtown Oakland.
 In 2007, Youth Radio reported on the importance of the youth vote at the Democratic National Convention in Charlotte, North Carolina.

 In 2021, the organization expanded to Chicago.

 In October 2024, the organization paused operations amid financial difficulties.
-YR Media paused operations and formally laid off employees on November 8, 2024, though the organization's leadership reportedly still hoped to reopen in the future.
+YR Media laid off employees on November 8, 2024, and shut down indefinitely, although the organization's leadership said they hoped to reopen in the future.